habi/EAWAG-manuscript/manuscript.md

 The fishes were sorted into 'bins' based on their physical size.
 We used a custom-made sample-holder to scan each of the fish in our machines.
-It was 3D-printed on a Form 2 desktop stereolithography printer (Formlabs, Somerville, Massachusetts, USA) and is freely available online [@https://github.com/TomoGraphics/Hol3Drs/blob/master/STL/EAWAG.Fish.stl] as part of a library of sample holders for tomographic scanning of biomedical samples [@doi:10.5281/zenodo.2587555].
+It was 3D-printed on a Form 2 desktop stereolithography printer (Formlabs, Somerville, Massachusetts, USA), the file for printing the holder is available online [@https://github.com/TomoGraphics/Hol3Drs/blob/master/STL/EAWAG.Fish.stl] as part of a library of sample holders for tomographic scanning of biomedical samples [@doi:10.5281/zenodo.2587555].
-The sample holder was custom-made for this project and is easily parametrized to the different width, height and length classes of the fishes we scanned.
+The original OpenSCAD [@http://openscad.org/] file [@https://github.com/TomoGraphics/Hol3Drs/blob/master/EAWAG.Fish.scad] is parametrized to easily allow 3D-printing a sample holder accommodating the different width, height and length classes of the fishes we scanned.

 In total, we acquired 362 tomographic scans of 129 different fishes.
-All the scanning parameters are collected in a table in the [Supplementary Materials], a generalized rundown is given below.
+All the scanning parameters are collected in a table in the [Supplementary Materials]; a generalized rundown is given below.

-Since the fishes greatly varied in their length, the voxel sizes of each of the acquired datasets also varies greatly.
+Since the fishes greatly varied in their length (specimen length varied between 6 cm and 18 cm), the voxel sizes of each of the acquired datasets also varies greatly.
 We acquired datasets with (isometric) voxel sizes ranging from 3.5--50 μm.
 <!---
 12  103637  rec   3.499972